tjelvar-olsson/tjelvar-olsson.github.io/_drafts/sys_admin_for_scientists.md

 The command above creates a file named ``Vagrant``, which in its most basic form simply specifies the Linux image to provision the virtual machine with.
-In this instance the image from [atlas.hashicorp.com/chef/boxes/centos-6.5](https://atlas.hashicorp.com/chef/boxes/centos-6.5).
+In this instance the image from:
+[atlas.hashicorp.com/chef/boxes/centos-6.5](https://atlas.hashicorp.com/chef/boxes/centos-6.5).
 Let us have a quick look at the ``Vagrant`` file.